I put my LPs in full order in 2010, for the first time since we moved into our house in 2000.

 (I blame Mike Sterling for getting the song Zoot Suit Riot stuck in my head.)

 You may have heard about the woman on the game show Wheel of Fortune who solved a puzzle with only one letter revealed – see HERE.
-But I found it even more entertaining the way I initially viewed it, Read the rest of this entry »
+But I found it even more entertaining the way I initially viewed it, out of synch.